Get a free, no obligation personal loan quote with rates as low as 6.99%

 Should I do my taxes myself?

 You should consider working with a tax professional or accountant if you are new to self-employment or have complex income and expenses.
 Tax professionals and accountants can help minimize your tax payable and maximize the benefits that you are entitled to.
-However, understanding the taxation system in Canada is a powerful tool, especially as a business owner or self-employed individual.
-If your income and expenses are quite simple, it might be worth your while to take a stab at filing your taxes on your own.
-As your business grows, your knowledge of taxes will grow, making you a stronger entrepreneur.
+However, understanding the taxation system in Canada is a powerful tool, especially as a self-employed individual.

 Veronica Ott avatar on Loans Canada